July 5, 2020

 That's the camp I want to be in.
 That oasis.

 And I thought of some authors/pundits/folks I've discovered the past few years who are part of that oasis - Greg Lukianoff, Jonathan Haidt, David Brooks, Bo Winegard, Charleen Adams, John Woods Jr. and folks with Braver Angels, Scott Barry Kaufman, folks at The Dispatch, Brant Hansen, and others.
 (Hmmm...those are mostly men.
 Think I'll keep an eye out for more women.)
-I thought of John and our kids.
+I thought of Hubby and our kids.
 I thought of friends, 2D and 3D.
 I thought of my Twitter connections (the only social media platform I'm on), most of whom have a deep love and respect for nature and her variety of species, including humans.

 And I realized that that oasis does exists and may be larger than I realize.